 - Not Seeking Legal Help Early: Waiting too long to consult an attorney can limit your options and compromise your chances of receiving fair compensation.

-Once your workers’ compensation claim is approved, your benefits are calculated based on several factors.
+Once your workers’ compensation claim is approved, it’s time to calculate workers comp.
 Here’s how payment determinations are made:

 - Average Weekly Wage (AWW): Your benefits are primarily based on your average weekly earnings, calculated using your income over the 12 months before your injury.